awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

 ### Create IAM Role and Policies
-We’ll create an IAM role and policy for the Lambda function to access the organizations data & write it to S3.
-This role will be used to get the list of accounts in the organization and the meta data attached to them such as name and email.
-This is then placed in our S3 folder.
+We’ll create an IAM role and policy for the AWS Lambda function to access the organizations data & write it to S3.
+This role will be used to get the list of accounts in the Organization and the meta data attached to them such as name and email.
+This is then placed in our S3 bucket.

 1. Go to the **IAM Console**